THE EARLY DAYS OF JOHNNIE WALKER WHISKY

 In 1853, he received exciting news through the grapevine about happenings in London.
 An Act named the Forbes-Mackenzie Act had been passed easing blending, but in Bond.
 Though the Hansard (the official record of Parliamentary debates) was introduced in 1803, it remained a selective record of debates until it became the Official Report in 1909 and was often misquoted or misunderstood.
 All grocers were disappointed when actual details came across months later in print.

 The Forbes-Mackenzie Act 1853, as The Licensing (Scotland) Act 1853 (16 & 17 Vict. c.67) came to be known, when read with An Act to Impose Additional Duties on Spirits in Scotland and Ireland…(16 & 17 Vict. c.
-37) of 1853, imposed regulatory timings on licenced liquor sales premises and defined the taxes to be paid on the full quantity of spirits contained in any one or more casks in any warehouse, while allowing the distiller or proprietor of such spirits… ‘from time to time to rack or draw off such spirits into any other cask or casks, provided that no less a quantity than ten gallons shall be racked into any one of the last-mentioned casks…’ But only distilleries and breweries could take advantage of this Act.
+37) of 1853, imposed regulatory timings on licensed liquor sales premises and defined the taxes to be paid on the full quantity of spirits contained in any one or more casks in any warehouse, while allowing the distiller or proprietor of such spirits… ‘from time to time to rack or draw off such spirits into any other cask or casks, provided that no less a quantity than ten gallons shall be racked into any one of the last-mentioned casks…’ But only distilleries and breweries could take advantage of this Act.

 Thus, in 1853 vatting under Bond was legally permitted for the first time, and Andrew Usher’s firm launched Usher’s Old Vatted Glenlivet (OVG)– the first ever commercial vatting to be marketed, a mix of several malt and grain whiskies, none of which had an age statement.
 It was possible to vat in order to obtain consistency between casks, but whiskies of different ages could also be vatted, raising interesting possibilities for altering whisky profiles (Gavin Smith, Whisky Magazine 16 Nov 2002.)
 After 1823, Bond houses could be located within the distillery/ brewery, provided the premises were no further than a quarter of a mile from the town perimeter.